 Reason and its Rivals: From Kant to Freud

-Dutch II (Inter Faculty Dutch 2a)
+Dutch II (Inter Faculty Dutch 2a and 2b)

 You will choose from a wide range of modules enabling you to specialise in key areas of English.
 Joint honours students enjoy the same wide range of final year options in English and German as single honours students.
 In German, you will develop your command of German to a high level and use it in increasingly sophisticated contexts.
 You will also study optional modules drawn from the areas of literature, history, politics, society, media and linguistics.